Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates Camillo's median income among taxpayers is $41,953.
-The average income in this suburb is $52,814.
-Both figures are below the national averages.
-Greater Perth's median income is $60,748 with an average of $80,248.
-Based on Wage Price Index growth of 9.62% from financial year ending June 2023 to September 2025, estimated incomes for Camillo would be approximately $45,989 (median) and $57,895 (average).
-Census data from 2021 shows household, family, and personal incomes in Camillo fall between the 13th and 18th percentiles nationally.
-The largest income segment comprises 33.1% earning $1,500 - $2,999 weekly, with 1,630 residents falling into this category, similar to the regional trend of 32.0%.
-Housing affordability pressures are severe in Camillo, with only 83.4% of income remaining after housing costs, ranking at the 19th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Camillo's median income among taxpayers is $41,953.
+The average income in the suburb is $52,814.
+Both figures are below national averages.
+In Greater Perth, the median income is $60,748 and the average is $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimates for September 2025 would be approximately $45,989 (median) and $57,895 (average).
+Census 2021 data shows household, family and personal incomes in Camillo fall between the 13th and 18th percentiles nationally.
+The largest income segment comprises 33.1% earning $1,500 - 2,999 weekly, with 1,629 residents in this category.
+This aligns with regional trends where this cohort also represents 32.0%.
+Housing affordability pressures are severe, with only 83.4% of income remaining post-housing costs, ranking at the 19th percentile nationally.

 Frequently Asked Questions - Income